retaildevcrews/ngsa-asb/docs/Firewall-Automation.md

 #### Adjust Variables

-The file [Firewall-Automation-Infrastructure-Variables.sh]("./scripts/Firewall-Automation/Firewall-Automation-Infrastructure-Variables.sh") must be adjusted to include relevant values.
+The file [Firewall-Automation-Infrastructure-Variables.sh](../scripts/Firewall-Automation/Firewall-Automation-Infrastructure-Variables.sh) must be adjusted to include relevant values.

-_Potentially sensitive values such as subscription Id have been omitted from the documentation_
+Note: _Potentially sensitive values such as subscription Id have been omitted from the documentation_

 ```bash
 ASB_FW_Tenant_Id=''